Minzatu/Database-Store-My-SQL-/Store .md

 comments varchar (2000));

-  After the database and the tables have been created, a few ALTER instructions were written in order to update the structure of the database, as described below:
+ <p>After the database and the tables have been created, a few ALTER instructions were written in order to update the structure of the database, as described below:</p>

  ** Change the name of the column  **
  <li>alter table order_items change unit_price total_price int;</li>